Gallbladder removal surgery, also referred to as a cholecystectomy, is a very common surgery.

 It takes more time to recover from open surgery.
 You may need to remain in hospital for 3 to 5 days and it could be 6 to 8 weeks before you fell back to normal.

-Your liver will still produce enough bile to digest your food, but rather than being stored in the gallbladder, it drips continuously into your digestive system.
+Your liver will still make sufficient bile to digest your food, but instead of being stored in the gallbladder, it trickles constantly into your digestive system.

 You may have been advised to eat a certain diet before surgery, but this doesn't need to be continued afterwards.
 Instead, you should target to having a generally healthy, balanced diet.